 All undergraduate voice majors and concentrations must pass the Upper Divisional Exam (UDE) before advancing to the 3000 level of voice study.
-The UDE takes place during the regular jury no later than the fourth semester of study at the major or concentration level.
-Transfer students may take the exam in an earlier semester at the discretion of their teachers, but not earlier than the fourth semester of study overall and not later than their fourth semester at UNT.
+The jury of the fourth semester of study at the major or concentration level typically serves as the UDE; therefore, students should follow the guidelines for the 4th semester/1503 jury in terms of repertoire and other rules.
+Students may not postpone the UDE to a later semester.

 In order to have a successful exam the student must show clear evidence of progress toward very good to excellent musical preparation and memorization with few, if any missteps: correct rhythms, pitches, text, diction, and musicality.
 They must demonstrate that they are developing the ability to sing in tune and with an appropriate use of a natural vibrato.
 There must be clear and regular evidence that the student is aware of and striving for the timbre appropriate for bel canto singing: chiaroscuro.
 There must also be clear evidence that the singer is developing their individual expressiveness as a musician, and are aware that singing requires a desire to communicate the meaning of the words being sung and can do so regularly.